chadpopik/chadpopik.github.io/_teaching/SPSTutor.md

 location: "Rochester, New York"
 ---

-SPS tutoring is the free tutoring service that is offered by the physics department to students in the 100-level classes.
-It is a very effective service and helps numerous individuals every semester.
+Held weekly office hours open to all students in introductory physics classes at any level, as part of a volunteer-based tutoring service offered by the Society of Physics Students.